Higher and foundation tiers

 floats on top of the water.
 Oil and water do not

-mix, they are immiscible.
+mix, we would say that they are immiscible.

 Many of the common solvents we use in